Can Large Multimodal Models Understand Agricultural Scenes? Benchmarking with AgroMind: Dataset

 \subsection{Dataset statistics}

 This section presents fundamental statistical characteristics of the AgroMind dataset.
-The dataset is constructed by integrating eight publicly available RS datasets and one proprietary farmland plot dataset, specifically including OAM-TCD \cite{veitchmichaelis2024oamtcdgloballydiversedataset}, OilPalmUAV \cite{zheng2021growing}, AVC \cite{Chiu_2020_CVPR}, PhenoBench \cite{weyler2024pami}, Maize Tassel Identification Dataset (Iflytek AI Competition 2024), IP102 \cite{Wu2019Insect}, ACFR \cite{bargoti2016deep}, 2018 AI Challenger Dataset, and 7-Provinces Ground Dataset.
-Through a selection process, we retained 15,556 images and generated 25,026 question-answer (QA) pairs from these visual data, ensuring comprehensive diversity across agricultural scenarios.
-The proportional contributions from different source datasets are quantitatively illustrated in Fig. \ref{fig:dataset_sta} (a).
+The dataset is constructed by integrating nine publicly available RS datasets and one proprietary global parcel dataset, specifically including OAM-TCD \cite{veitchmichaelis2024oamtcdgloballydiversedataset}, OilPalmUAV \cite{zheng2021growing}, AVC \cite{Chiu_2020_CVPR}, PhenoBench \cite{weyler2024pami}, Maize Tassel Identification Dataset (Iflytek AI Competition 2024), IP102 \cite{Wu2019Insect}, ACFR \cite{bargoti2016deep}, 2018 AI Challenge Dataset, CropHarvest\cite{tseng2021cropharvest}, and Global Parcel Dataset.
+Through a selection process, we retained 20,850 images and generated 28,482 question-answer (QA) pairs from these visual data, ensuring comprehensive diversity across agricultural scenarios.
+The proportional of different source datasets are quantitatively illustrated in Fig. \ref{fig:dataset_sta} (a).
+More details can be found in Appendix \ref{sec:appendix_colle}.

 \textbf{Statistics for different sensors.} The AgroMind dataset was compiled from three sensor types: unmanned aerial vehicles (UAVs), satellite platforms, and cameras.
-Fig. \ref{fig:dataset_sta} (b) presents the exact numerical distribution of images and corresponding QA pairs for each sensor type, revealing a QA pair ratio of approximately 5:4:1 for ground-based cameras, satellite platforms, and UAVs, respectively.
-Notably, while satellite and ground imagery constitute the majority of the dataset, UAV-derived annotations still encompass 2,000 QA pairs, ensuring sufficient coverage to validate model robustness in multi-perspective agricultural tasks.
+Fig. \ref{fig:dataset_sta} (b) presents the exact numerical distribution of images and corresponding QA pairs for each sensor type, revealing a QA pair ratio of approximately 9:12:7 for ground-based cameras, satellite platforms, and UAVs, respectively.
+Notably, while satellite and ground imagery constitute the majority of the dataset, UAV-derived annotations still encompass 7,000 QA pairs, ensuring sufficient coverage to validate model robustness in multi-perspective agricultural tasks.